General dark-state theory for arbitrary multilevel quantum systems: Dark states in the four-level quantum systems

 \section{Dark states in the four-level quantum systems}

 In this section, we analyze the dark states in the four-level quantum systems using the arrowhead-matrix method.
 According to the numbers of the upper and lower states, there are two basic configurations of the four-level systems: (a) $N_{u}=1$ and $ N_{l}=3$ and (b) $N_{u}=2$ and $ N_{l}=2$.
 We first present a general four-level system with all possible transitions~[see Fig.~\ref{4ls}(a)], and then discuss the two configurations in detail.
-Note that for studying the dark-state effect in the lower-state subspace, the dimension of the lower-state subspace should be larger than one for keeping the quantum interference channels.
+Here we consider that the dimension of the lower-state subspace is greater than one for keeping the necessary quantum interference channels.

 The Hamiltonian of the general four-level quantum system can be described by Eq.~(\ref{HN}) for $N=4$,

 and the corresponding time-independent Hamiltonian [Eq.~(\ref{HN_tilde}) for $N=4$] reads